-• The following conditions and processes apply:
+The following conditions and processes apply:

-- Student Grievance Forms must be held on behalf of the SGC, and made available to students on request, by the Student Support Services Department. - A grievance must be submitted to SGC via the Student Support Services Department within two weeks of the day in which the event allegedly took place. - The Student Support Services Department is to place all grievances on file, on behalf of the SGC, along with other pertinent grievance documents and the determinations made by the SGC, Appeal Committee and Chancellor. - In the event that an SGC member declares or discovers a conflict of interest during proceedings, or a conflict of interest involving a SGC member is discovered by another SGC member during proceedings, the member involved may pardon him/ herself from the committee or be excused by the Chairperson. - Should a disagreement arise between a committee member and the Chairperson as to whether or not a committee member should be excused on the grounds of a conflict of interest, a resolution will be sought by a majority vote.
-A tie vote will be referred to the Chancellor for resolution. - SGC committee members may not also serve on any Appeals Committee appointed by the Chancellor.
+• Student Grievance Forms must be held on behalf of the SGC, and made available to students on request, by the Student Support Office.

+• A grievance must be submitted to SGC via the Student Support Office within two weeks of the day in which the event allegedly took place.

+• The Student Support Office is to place all grievances on file, on behalf of the SGC, along with other pertinent grievance documents and the determinations made by the SGC, Appeal Committee, and Chancellor.

+• If an SGC member declares or discovers a conflict of interest during proceedings, or a conflict of interest involving an SGC member is discovered by another SGC member during proceedings, the member involved may pardon him/ herself from the committee or be excused by the Chairperson.

+• Should a disagreement arise between a committee member and the Chairperson as to whether or not a committee member should be excused on the grounds of a conflict of interest, a resolution will be sought by a majority vote.
+A tie vote will be referred to the Chancellor for resolution.

+• SGC committee members may not also serve on any Appeals Committee appointed by the Chancellor.